brand-old/Machine-Learning-101/README.md

     - predict(x, m, c)
     - score(y_truth, y_pred)
     - cost(x, y, m, c)
-5. Predicting a dataset by using a linear regression algorithm, trained on a set of given diabetes data
+5. Predicting a dataset by using a linear regression algorithm, trained on a set of given diabetes data.
+6. Adding another dimention to the LR to check for score improvement.